 1. The essence of the deposit policy of a commercial bank 4

-2. Problems of formation of the deposit base of a commercial bank 11
+2. Problems of forming the deposit base of a commercial bank 11

 3. Deposits 12